Browser does not support script.

 Professor and Head of the School of Arts

-Helen Julia Minors
+Staff profile image of Helen Julia Minors

 I am Professor and Head of the School of Arts, joining York St John University in October 2022.
 I am also a Visiting Professor of Artistic Research at Lulea Technical University in Sweden (since 2020).
 I am a musician, trumpeter, singer, musicologist and educational researcher, with a particular interest in:

-• Gender and leadership
+• Gender and leadership.

-• Inclusive music education
+• Inclusive music education.

-• Collaboration between music, dance, drama, theatre, design, fashion magazines and sculpture
+• Collaboration between music, dance, drama, theatre, design, fashion magazines and sculpture.

-• Music and translation, a field which explores the cultural communication of the performing arts
+• Music and translation, a field which explores the cultural communication of the performing arts.

 Previously, I was School Head of Department of Performing Arts and Associate Professor of Music at Kingston University London, during which time I was also the Aurora Champion, TECHNE Training Lead for Doctoral Students, EDI LQBTQ+ subgroup lead, university level Athena Swan subgroup lead for self-assessment, and faculty subgroup lead for anti-bullying, anti-harassment and anti-discrimination.
 Prior to that, I was Head of the Department of Music also at Kingston University.
 I was Programme Director for Music and Director of the Centre for Interdisciplinary Music Research.
 I began my academic career as part time lecturer in Music at Lancaster University.

-I am founder (2019) and previous co-chair (2020-2022) of EDI Music Studies Network, and previous chair/vice chair of Music HE (formerly NAMHE, National Association for Music in Higher Education, 2012-2022) sitting on the committee for 10 years.
-I've also previously been chair of Kingston Choral Society (2015-2018) and Administrative Secretary of the Society for Dance Research (2006-2010).
+I am founder (2019) and previous co-chair (2020 to 2022) of EDI Music Studies Network, and previous chair/vice chair of Music HE (formerly NAMHE, National Association for Music in Higher Education, 2012 to 2022) sitting on the committee for 10 years.
+I've also previously been chair of Kingston Choral Society (2015 to 2018) and Administrative Secretary of the Society for Dance Research (2006 to 2010).

 Teaching